lxhunter/ansible-filter-plugins/README.md

 * [map] (docs/jinja_functions.md#map) - Applies a filter on a sequence of objects or looks up an attribute.
 * [random] (docs/jinja_functions.md#random) - Return a random item from the sequence.
 * [reject] (docs/jinja_functions.md#reject) - Filters a sequence of objects by applying a test to the object and rejecting the ones with the test succeeding.
+* [reverse] (docs/jinja_functions.md#reverse) - Reverse the object or return an iterator that iterates over it the other way round.
 * [select] (docs/jinja_functions.md#select) - Filters a sequence of objects by applying a test to the object and only selecting the ones with the test succeeding.
 * [shuffle] (docs/ansible_functions.md#shuffle) - Randomize an existing list, giving a different order every invocation.
 * [slice] (docs/jinja_functions.md#slice) - Filters a sequence of objects by applying a test to the object and only selecting the ones with the test succeeding.